-Kamakura vs Hakone: Which Tokyo Day Trip Is Better for You?
+Kamakura vs Hakone: Which Tokyo Day Trip Should You Choose in 2026?

 Kamakura vs Hakone is not really a question of which place is “better.”
 It is a question of which one fits your time, budget, and travel style better.